opencrvs/documentation/v1.7.0/setup/3.-installation/3.3-set-up-a-server-hosted-environment/README.md

-# 4.3 Set-up a server-hosted environment
+# 4.3 Deploy: Set-up a server-hosted environment

 This section describes the environments, servers and network requirements that countries are required to prepare in order to install OpenCRVS.
 This section also explains how OpenCRVS periodically backs up its data.
-Additionally it describes step-by-step instructions on how to&#x20;
+Additionally it describes step-by-step instructions on how to

 1. Generate environments on Github with the required secrets.
 2. Provision server clusters using Ansible in order to run the environments.
 3. Configure DNS
-4. Run continuous deployment actions to deploy your OpenCRVS configuration to the server clusters depending on environment.&#x20;
+4. Run continuous deployment actions to deploy your OpenCRVS configuration to the server clusters depending on environment.
-5. Initially seed a deployed cluster with reference data as you would perform on a local development environment.&#x20;
+5. Initially seed a deployed cluster with reference data as you would perform on a local development environment.

 ### Data Center